Kotlin/kotlin-native-calculator-sample/README.md

 * iOS (see [ios/calculator](ios/calculator/))
 * plain JVM (cli) (see [jvm](jvm/))

+## Common

+Common Kotlin module contains arithmetic expressions parser.

 ## Android App
-The common library may be used to build an Android application.
+The common module may be used in an Android application.

 To build and run the Android sample do the following: